santoshtechwiz/codeguru.github.io/_drafts/asp.net/google-org-chart.md

-In this post, I will show you how to integrate the google org chart in your  asp.net or any web application that supports ser application.
+In this post, I will show you how to integrate the google org chart in your  asp.net or any web application.
+Google hirarachy or organization chart can be used in any web applications the only thing required is to get the google org chart data in the format of JSON.

+Let's dive into the coding

 -   First, create a new empty website in the visual studio
 -   Add jquery and google visualization API reference to the default page